--1 Cover If any part of the model is obscured by scenery or other models then it counts as being in cover. -1 Long range If you are shooting at a target that is more than half of your weapon's maximum range away. -1 Moving & shooting If your model has moved at all (other than standing up, or turning to face your target) during this turn. +1 Large target If either the target model has the Large Target special rule (such as an Ogre), or whose main 'body' is over 2" tall or wide (such as most buildings). the second se roll to wound
+MODIFICA -1 Cover If any part of the model is obscured by scenery or other models then it counts as being in cover. -1 Long range If you are shooting at a target that is more than half of your weapon's maximum range away. -1 Moving & shooting If your model has moved at all (other than standing up, or turning to face your target) during this turn. +1 Large target If either the target model has the Large Target special rule (such as an Ogre), or whose main 'body' is over 2" tall or wide (such as most buildings).
+4 and can freely pick their targets.

+roll to wound